 The Belgian Government has decided that Ukrainian nationals seeking refuge in Belgium will receive temporary protection with immediate effect.
 Many Ukrainian students are looking at opportunities to start or continue their university studies elsewhere, including at the University of Antwerp.
-Most of our Bachelor programmes are taught in Dutch.
+Most of our Bachelor programmes are taught in Dutch, except the Bachelor in Social-Economic Sciences.
 The Dutch-taught programmes can be followed after a one-year intensive Dutch language course.
 Master programmes are offered in Dutch and English.
-The next intake for all programmes is in September 2022.
+The next intake for all programmes is in September 2024.

 The admission requirements for these programmes remain unchanged, however the application deadlines have been adjusted to reflect the current situation.

 Application to the University of Antwerp is through the online application tool Mobility Online and is free of charge.
-The academic year 2022-2023 starts on 26 September 2022.
+Applications open on 9 November 2023 and close at the end of May 2024.

 International students in Ukraine

 We are aware that many international students who were studying in Ukraine are now looking at alternatives for continuing their studies outside Ukraine.
 A simple transfer to our university is not an option, as most of our programmes are taught in Dutch.
 In addition, if you don't have a high school diploma or Bachelor degree from a higher education institution in Belgium, the Netherlands or Luxembourg, you need to follow the admission procedure.
-The deadline for non-EEA students to start in 2022-2023 was 1 March 2022.
+The application deadline for non-EEA students to start in 2024-2025 is 1 March 2024.